IMPORT TARIFFS - LATEST NEWS & UPDATES

 The Red Sea serves as a strategic artery in world trade, facilitating the movement of vital goods through the Suez Canal, one of the most trafficked waterways on the planet.
 Recent disruptions and rising political tensions in the region are having direct impacts on global trade.

 Conflict escalations are largely due to Yemen's Houthi militants and their attacks on shipping vessels leaving and entering the Red Sea around the Bal al-Mandab Strait.
-Multiple ships have been fired upon when passing through the area since the attacks started in November.
-This raises serious concerns for international shipping and global economies.
+Multiple ships have been fired upon when passing through the area since the attacks started in October 2023.

 Despite the Houthi’s claims to only target vessels linked to Israel, vessels under multiple flags have found themselves targeted.
 Many carriers deem the risk too great and paused or rerouted shipments